Norwich man charged with firing rifle at police officer

 Andrew O'Lone, 28, appeared in Norwich Superior Court on Wednesday, following a manhunt the day before that police said ended in his surrender at his 123 Westwood Park home.

-Norwich police said the responding officer returned fire but neither the officer nor O'Lone were shot.
+Norwich police said the responding officer returned fire but neither the officer nor O'Lone was shot.
 State police said the New London Judicial District will investigate the officer-involved shooting.

 Police charged O'Lone with criminal attempt at murder, criminal attempt at first-degree assault, assault on a police officer, possession of an assault weapon, possession of a high-capacity magazine, first-degree criminal mischief and second-degree criminal mischief.
 Police said he doesn't have a valid pistol permit from any jurisdiction.

-Note: Editor's Note: This article previously said O'Lone is next scheduled to appear in court Nov.
-17, but the date has since been moved up.